Cyberlorians/Articles/AADGCP.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/gcpmanageclaim6.png)

 *Note 3* - Always think of least privilege during this type of setup.
-Whether it be from on prem first, B2B or cloud only.
-Don't mix the traditional Tiers from on prem and control and data planes of the cloud or worse, give access via a B2B user from another tenant full admin rights to your Google platform.
-When talking administrative functions and least privilege, also chose passwordless scenarios, MFA, phish resistant and etc. A good example to where you this situation may not require a cloud only admin account, is say a read only or billing account for the GCP side.
+Whether it be from on prem first, B2B or cloud.
+Don't mix the traditional Tiers from on prem OR control and data planes of the cloud or worse, give access to a B2B user from another tenant full admin rights to your Google platform.
+When talking administrative functions and least privilege, also chose passwordless scenarios, MFA, phish resistant and etc. A good example to where you this situation may not require a cloud only admin account, is perhaps a read only or billing account for the GCP side.
 In that case you may find it acceptable to use an on prem synced account to flow through the entire process.
-Albeit, you may inadverently change the Identity lifecycle and management piece to all of this and introduce lax security.
+Albeit, you may inadverently change the identity lifecycle and management piece to all of this and introduce lax security.

-Don't forget to check your current Conditional Access Policies and enfore security.
+Part2: The security layer to this - coming soon!